capistrano-plugins/capistrano-postgresql/README.md

 ### Contributing and bug reports

 Contributions and improvements are very welcome.
-Just open a pull request and I'll look it up shortly.

 If something is not working for you, or you find a bug please report it.